Hailee Steinfeld: Accolades

 In 2011, Steinfeld was nominated for an Academy Award for Best Supporting Actress for her performance in the 2010 film True Grit, making her one of the youngest actresses to be nominated in the category.
 She also received nominations for a BAFTA Award for Best Actress, a SAG Award and a Critics' Choice Movie Award for Best Supporting Actress for the same film.
 In 2016, she was nominated for a Golden Globe Award for Best Actress for The Edge of Seventeen.
 Steinfeld has also won awards for her music, including a 2017 Billboard Music Award for Top Covered Artist for her song "Most Girls".

 Personal life

-Steinfeld dated Instagram influencer Cameron Smoller from 2016 to 2017, and Irish singer Niall Horan from 2017 to 2018.
+Steinfeld dated Instagram celebrity Cameron Smoller from 2016 to 2017 and Irish singer Niall Horan from 2017 to 2018.

 Steinfeld and Buffalo Bills quarterback Josh Allen began dating in May 2023.
 They went public with their relationship in July 2024.
 Allen proposed to Steinfeld on November 22, 2024, and they publicly announced their engagement one week later.
-They married on May 31, 2025 in California.
+They married on May 31, 2025, in California.
+On December 12, 2025, the couple announced via Instagram that they were expecting their first child together.
+Steinfeld announced the birth of their daughter, Harper Haize Allen on April 2, 2026.